lucprincen/lucidian-tides/Sessions/5 - Session 5.md

 Meanwhile, [[Rayna Khatri|Rayna]] turns herself into a spider and positions herself above the door where we suspect The Myriad folks would be entering from. [[Stormbreaker]] positions himself along the walkway, to meet anyone entering the room.

 Some time later, we hear the sounds of rolling of barrels get louder and louder.
-Then, an elder and somewhat sickly looking dwarf named Kirour, and two other larger creatures enter the room.
-They address Stormbreaker, telling him that they haven't seen him earlier.
-The dwarven figure asks where [[Sister Pherria]] is who they made the deal with.
+Then, an elder and somewhat sickly looking dwarf named [[Kirour]] enters the room, together with an ogre called Yaz and a strange creature with crystal-like scales called Ocremoch.
+They address Stormbreaker, telling him that they haven't seen him earlier and he's in their way.
+Kirour asks where [[Sister Pherria]] is who they made the deal with.
 A short discussion ensues about letting them pass to the sea entrance.

-Stormbreaker offers a deal they can't refuse, and tells them to leave the barrels, turn away and cease Myriad activity.
-The dwarf laughs in his face, then asks Yaz the ogre to show Stormbreaker what they're about.
-The ogre starts swinging the anchor and chain from their neck.
-At that cue, we start attacking.
+[[Stormbreaker]] offers a deal they can't refuse, and tells them to leave the barrels, turn away and cease [[Myriad]] activity.
+Kirour laughs at this offer, and then asks Yaz the ogre to show Stormbreaker what they're about.
+Yaz grabs the large anchor and chain around his neck, and starts swinging it at Stormbreaker.

-We make short work of the ogre.
-Kirour the dwarf attacks Rayna.
+As soon as we hear the combat start, we trigger the ambush and jump up on the walkway from our raft.
+We make short work of Yaz and Ocremoch.
+Seeing the odds turn against him, Kirour tries to make a break for it, turning invisible and running towards the door.
+T'hau manages to intercept him using their echo teleportation, blocking the door.

-Mr Ribbons rules the Undercellar.
-All but sanctioned by The Golden Chain, Vidorant himself.
-Work with the crew of The Sea Ghost, supposed to deliver cargo to them through the smuggling route.
-Sent a sloop to platform up the tunnel.
+We manage to capture Kirour and start interrogating him.
+We learn that Heltur Ribbond, also known as Mr Ribbons, runs the Undercellar.
+The Myriad activity here is all but sanctioned by [[Golden Chain|The Golden Chain]], namely [[Commander Da'urlo Vidorant|Vidorant]] himself.
+They were supposed to deliver the cargo they were carrying to the crew of The Sea Ghost.
+The ship would have sent a sloop to platform up the tunnel.

+The cargo
 150gp per bale of silk, 3 bales
 50gp per barrel, 8 barrels